makerCL/ME405--Microprocessor-Applications-in-Machine-Control/Term Project/README.md

 Custom hardware was designed to interface with an off the shelf 'Nerf Elite 2.0 Blaster,' two brushed DC motors with incremental encoders used for yaw and pitch position control and a servo motor used to actuate the trigger mechanism.

-Several design concepts were considered including creating our own dart shooting system with compressed air and selecting a more complex 'Nerf' gun (Nerf Ultra Select) which uses a flywheel to shoot darts and can be electrically actuated.
+Several design concepts were considered including creating our own dart shooting system with compressed air and selecting a more complex 'Nerf' blaster (Nerf Ultra Select) which uses a flywheel to shoot darts and can be electrically actuated.
 However, we identified concerns with the high mass of these components and inconsistent firing of the flywheel.
 Based on the competition rules and scoring system, it was determined that a simple, lightweight, single shot blaster actuated by a compressed spring would be able to achieve the speed needed to move quickly and hit our opponents first and the reliability to always fire as expected.
+Additionally, there was very little incentive to use a multi-shot blaster, as only the first shot in each duel was assigned points.

-An image of our CAD model interfaced with the DC motors and 'Nerf' gun can be referenced in the figure below.
+An image of our CAD model interfaced with the DC motors and 'Nerf' blaster can be referenced in the figure below.

 ![](CAD_Isometricview.png)

 ## Yaw Control
 The yaw angle of the hardware was controlled via the brushed DC motor with an incremental encoder connected to a gear hard mounted to the table with a 1:8 gear ratio.
-The system is designed so that the yaw gear is stationary and the entire gun assembly rotates freely above the large yaw gear.
+The system is designed so that the yaw gear is stationary and the entire blaster assembly rotates freely above the large yaw gear.
 This rotation is achieved by a bearing that is press-fit to both the main rotating bracket and a protruding stub from the main yaw gear.
 An exploded section view of this bearing assembly is shown below for reference.

 ![](Yaw_SectionView.png)